katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 to evaluate the growth and reach of the observatory, and to advocate for training activities, workshops, and software development.

-Tokens can be used whenever you use the NEON API.
+Tokens can (and should) be used whenever you use the NEON API.
 In this tutorial, we'll focus on using tokens with the neonUtilities R package.

 <div id="ds-objectives" markdown="1">